A criminal profile of the Gilgo Beach serial killer

 In other words, he was able to put a safe distance between his “hobby” and his home base.

-The anonymity of the big city, its reputation for prostitution, and its proximity to Long Island would have made it an alluring destination for him.
+The anonymity of the big city, its reputation for sex workers, and its proximity to Long Island would have made it an alluring destination for him.

 In the offender’s mind, there are two conflicting thought processes at play:

-1. “Operating in a place that is too far away is risky, as I do not know the lay of the land.
+1. “Operating in a distant place is risky, as I don’t know the lay of the land.
 It also requires far more effort.”

 2. “Operating too close to home requires less effort.
 However, it is also risky, as there is an increased chance that someone I know will identify me.”

-His decision to start picking up victims closer to home may have been influenced by his new-found use of Craigslist, which removed the need for him to approach sex workers in public.
+His decision to start picking up victims closer to home may have been influenced by his newfound use of Craigslist, which removed the need for him to approach sex workers in red-light districts.

 Consider the following:

-1. It seems as though he deliberately put a safe distance between his “hobby” and his hometown.
+1. He appears to have created a “buffer zone” between his “hobby” and his hometown.

-2. He used disposable burner phones, which were extremely popular tool among married “johns”.
+2. He used disposable burner phones, which were an extremely popular tool among married “johns.”

 3. There is a noticeable hiatus between each kill.

-For example, if he picked up his earlier victims in Manhattan, then it means that he probably picked up other escorts there as well.
+For example, if he picked up his earlier victims in Manhattan, then it means that he likely picked up other escorts there as well.

 In other words, it was his experience of picking up girls there that gave him the confidence to start utilizing it as a hunting ground.